 However, QR Codes can be created for B2C Invoices using the following parameters & using the hash algorithm-

-All QR codes shall contain the following information-
+All e-Invoicing QR codes details shall contain the following information-

 There are 2 simple & important ways to verify the e-Invoice QR codes-